cjdev/configurator/README.md

     configurator --format json --directory example/configs -c prod | python -m json.tool
     # pretty prints the prod configs from the example/configs directory as json

+### Uses

-Check out the [examples](https://github.com/cjdev/configurator/tree/master/example) for an idea of how to get started managing your own configs.
+Check out the [examples](https://github.com/cjdev/configurator/tree/master/example) for an idea of how to get started managing your own configs, including how to use configurator as a simple backend for ansible configuration.

-### Configuration File
+### Configurator configuration

 If a `~/.configurator` yaml document is found it will be loaded for default configuration.